phelpsh/Build-A-Portfolio-Site/README.md

 The page can be viewed on a [Github hosted page] (https://phelpsh.github.io/Build-A-Portfolio-Site/)

-The page uses Twitter's Bootstrap framework and Flexbox for responsive design.
+This simple page uses Twitter's Bootstrap framework and Flexbox for responsive design.

 ## Creator